-Google provides businesses the following choice of reasons to report a review inside the Google My Business dashboard, including a detailed description below each option:
+Google provides businesses with the following choice of reasons to report a review inside the Google Business Profile dashboard, including a detailed description below each option:

 How to delete a Google review from your business listing?

-- Find your business in Google Search or Google Maps or sign in to your Google My Business listing.
+- Find your business in Google Search or Google Maps or sign in to your Google Business Profile.

 - Go to reviews of the property in question.

 - Find the review that you would like to be deleted.